Pictured above is a current color/lens option for the Aerospace.October 2019

 This is the metric where we were most skeptical of the Julbo goggles.
 With the plastic hinged parts behind the lens-extending technology, there are more points for potential failure on the Aerospace in comparison to its peers.
 Also, impact when the lens is extended, while unlikely, would probably put this model on the disabled list.
 One of our testers nailed a beautiful landing on his face in these goggles, though, and they survived without flinching.
 The front of the lens itself, though, did receive more scratches than some other models by the end of the testing period.

 We tested the Snow Tiger version of the Aerospace, which brings a brightly colored pop to a skiing outfit.
 The lens in the closed position looks better than open, but we doubt many will care or notice.
-This pair looks most similar to the Oakley Airbrake XL with a large spherical lens, a thin frame around the perimeter, bold colors, and a mix between large, modern designs and more traditional frames.
+This pair is similar to some of the other options in our lineup with a large spherical lens, a thin frame around the perimeter, bold colors, and a mix between large, modern designs and more traditional frames.

-If you utilize the innovations of this $240 pair of goggles, then justifying the above-average price tag isn't too hard to do.
-However, if you don't need a technical model, save a great deal of cash by going with a simpler yet sufficient model, such as the Smith Squad ChromaPop.
+If you utilize the innovations of this pair of goggles, then justifying the above-average price tag isn't too hard to do.
+However, if you don't need a technical model, you can save a great deal of cash by going with a more budget-friendly option like our Best Buy.